 Attending a BC Virtual Visit Appointment

 We want your BC Virtual Visit appointment to be a success.
-This page contains steps for joining your scheduled BC Virtual Visit appointment and testing your connection.
-A downloadable version of the tips on this page is also available in this reference guide.
+This page contains steps for testing your connection and joining a scheduled BC Virtual Visit appointment.
+A downloadable version of the information on this page is also available in this reference guide.

-The BC Virtual Visit appointment link you receive contains a unique link just for you.
+The BC Virtual Visit appointment notifications you receive contain a unique link meant just for you.
 Please do not forward your invitation, as only one person may join using this link.
-If others try to join using the same link, their audio and video will be blocked.
+If others try to join using the same link, their audio and video may be blocked.

-If you plan for family members or supports to accompany your virtual visit from a different location, please provide their email or phone number to your healthcare provider in advance or have it available at the time of your visit.
-Your healthcare provider will be able to invite them from within your video visit.
+If you'd like a family member or support person to join your virtual visit, make sure to provide their email or phone number to your health care provider ahead of time, or have it ready during your visit.
+Your health care provider will be able to invite them directly to the video visit.

 Your device should be no more than five years old and running the latest operating system.
-Your computer, laptop, tablet or smart phone needs to have a camera, microphone and speaker.
+Whether you're using a computer, laptop, tablet, or smartphone, make sure it has a camera, microphone, and speaker to participate in the virtual visit.
 Your device will support BC Virtual Visit appointments if you are able to:

 • Watch a video on YouTube or Netflix, and

-Your virtual visit may require you to download our virtual care application.
-Ensure you have the required application for your chosen device prior to your appointment.
+Your virtual visit may require you to download the BC Virtual Visit application.
+Ensure you have the required application for your device prior to your visit.

-• Join your appointment 5-10 minutes ahead of time to allow time to test your connection and get technical help if needed.
+• Join your visit 5-10 minutes ahead of time to allow time to test your connection and get technical help if needed.

 • Have your BC Services Card or driver's license with Personal Health Number (PHN) available to confirm your identity.

-• Your provider will join you when they are ready to start your appointment.
+• Your provider will join you when they are ready to start your visit.

 • Do not navigate away from the waiting room or lock your device while waiting to be connected.
 If your device goes to sleep or is locked while you wait, you may need to join again from your original invitation.